favonia/cloudflare-ddns/README.markdown

 ## 💖 Feedback

 Questions, suggestions, feature requests, and contributions are all welcome!
-Please feel free to [open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new).
+Feel free to [open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new).